javascript-tutorial/en.javascript.info/1-js/02-first-steps/07-operators/article.md

 alert( a ); // 7 (the result of 3+4)
 ```

-Here, the first expression `1+2` is evaluated, and it's result is thrown away, then `3+4` is evaluated and returned as the result.
+Here, the first expression `1+2` is evaluated, and its result is thrown away, then `3+4` is evaluated and returned as the result.

 ```smart header="Comma has a very low precedence"
 Please note that the comma operator has very low precedence, lower than `=`, so parentheses are important in the example above.